KarimMesallam/CogniTrade/README.md

 - **Enhanced Logging & Monitoring:** Integrate more robust logging and alerting for operational insights.
 - **Reinforcement Learning:** Implement RL-based strategies that can learn and adapt to changing market conditions.
 - **Web Interface:** Create a dashboard for monitoring trades, backtesting results, and adjusting bot parameters (after core backend functionality is stable).
+- **Parallel Processing:** Further optimize performance with multi-threaded and multi-process operations.
+- **Custom Indicators:** Expand the library of technical indicators and custom signal generators.

 ## Contributing